Skip to main content

 Technical Analysis

-CVE-2025-21333 is a heap-based buffer overflow vulnerability classified under CWE-122, discovered in the Windows Hyper-V NT Kernel Integration Virtual Service Provider (VSP) component on Windows 10 Version 21H2 (build 10.0.19043.0).
-The vulnerability arises due to improper handling of memory buffers within the Hyper-V integration services, which are responsible for communication between the host and guest virtual machines.
-An attacker with low-level privileges on the host system can exploit this flaw by triggering a buffer overflow condition, leading to memory corruption.
-This corruption can be leveraged to execute arbitrary code in kernel mode, thereby elevating privileges from a limited user context to SYSTEM level.
-The vulnerability does not require user interaction but does require local access and some privileges (PR:L).
-The CVSS vector indicates low attack complexity and no user interaction, with high impact on confidentiality, integrity, and availability.
-Although no public exploits have been reported yet, the vulnerability's nature makes it a critical concern for environments using Hyper-V virtualization, as it could allow attackers to bypass security boundaries and gain full control over affected systems.
-The absence of an official patch at the time of publication necessitates immediate risk mitigation strategies.
+CVE-2025-21333 is a heap-based buffer overflow vulnerability classified under CWE-122, located in the Windows Hyper-V NT Kernel Integration Virtual Service Provider (VSP) component of Microsoft Windows 10 Version 21H2 (build 10.0.19044.0).
+The vulnerability arises from improper handling of memory buffers within the Hyper-V VSP, which facilitates communication between the host and guest virtual machines.
+An attacker with limited privileges on the host system can exploit this flaw by crafting malicious input that triggers the overflow, leading to arbitrary code execution in kernel mode.
+This results in an elevation of privilege, allowing the attacker to gain SYSTEM-level access.
+The vulnerability does not require user interaction but does require local access with low privileges, making it a significant threat in multi-tenant or shared environments where Hyper-V is enabled.
+The CVSS v3.1 base score is 7.8, indicating high severity, with metrics AV:L (local attack vector), AC:L (low complexity), PR:L (low privileges required), UI:N (no user interaction), and full impact on confidentiality, integrity, and availability.
+Although no public exploits are known at this time, the vulnerability's nature and impact make it a critical concern for organizations relying on Windows 10 21H2 with Hyper-V virtualization.

 Potential Impact